 Noxious weed monitoring at trap sites and temporary holding facilities would be conducted prior to and following gather activities by BLM resource specialists.
-Treatment would be provided, if necessary, consistent with the Integrated Weed Management EA# NV-020-02-19.
+Treatment would be provided, if necessary, consistent with the Integrated Weed Management Plan for the HRFO.
 In order to minimize noxious weed spread, on-road use would be promoted and off-road travel would be limited.
 Any off-road equipment exposed to weed infestations would be cleaned before moving into weed-free areas.
-Only the use of certified weed-free hay would be utilized for bait-trapping and feeding captured wild horses on BLM managed lands.
+Only certified weed-free hay would be utilized for bait-trapping and feeding captured wild horses on BLM managed lands.